Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Data and Methodology

 We repeat the above process of training in regular evaluation mode 4 other times starting from the base model, and thus we have a total of 5 branch models.
 Note that \(r_f\) and \(n_l\) are set so that AlexNet and VGG can be trained for longer period (shown in table \ref{table:training}), since they both achieve lower accuracy performance than ResNet if given the same number of epochs, \(n_l\) and \(r_f\).
 This is possibly because (1) larger batch size means fewer iterations per epoch and (2) improvement in accuracy is inherently slower, considering that ResNet has been known to generally perform better.
 Here, comparing accuracy of prediction in a precise manner is not very meaningful, as we are focusing on the heatmaps later.
-No attempt is made to train the models to perfect accuracy, as a few erroneous predictions are kept so that their heatmaps can be compared with heatmaps from correct predictions.
-There is no need for k-fold validation here since the validation dataset is completely separate from the training dataset.
+Perfect accuracy is not attained and there is no guarantee that DNN will ever attain a perfect performance.
+However, we take this opportunity to compare heatmaps between correct and wrong predictions (see discussion section later).
+Finally, note that there is no need for k-fold validation here since the validation dataset is completely separate from the training dataset.